Diverse teams outperform non-diverse teams. And there’s plenty of recent data to prove it.

 - Improve their job descriptions: Gendered language — that is, traditionally masculine (“determined, decisive, analytical”) and feminine (“perceptive, sociable, outgoing”) — can prevent candidates from applying for roles.

-- Modify your interview panel: Diverse hiring is best done with a diverse group of interviewers.
+- Modify their interview panel: Diverse hiring is best done with a diverse group of interviewers.
 Some orgs, though, fail to recognize the value of having existing workers of varying backgrounds partake in the interview process.

 Review candidates solely based on the information provided.